 Another current trend is creating outdoor living rooms that are as comfortable as your indoor space.
 Choose garden furniture that resembles your furniture indoors with soft sofas and big plush cushions.
 Try colorful garden rugs for your deck, ornaments, and potted plants.
 The ‘indoor’ style decor allows you to create an inviting garden.
 Your garden should act as an extension of your home, another fully functional living space to use for your leisure.
 When you’re choosing the color schemes for your garden, dare to go bold and bright.
 If you want to get creative with your decor why not try a few garden upcycling ideas with the use of repurposed materials.

 A growing trend is Permaculture gardening which refers to the process of edible gardening, growing herbs, vegetables, and fruits.
 The term itself means ‘permanent agriculture’.
 It relies on using the sun, rain, and wind, to keep your garden healthy.
 With this holistic approach, you don’t need to put in lots of work to create a beautiful garden.
 The approach uses 12 permaculture guidelines, a few are as follows:

 - Avoid producing waste, keeping trash to a minimum.

 - Use creativity to adjust to change.

-- Integrate, work with your plants and with nature.
+- Integrate, and work with your plants and with nature.

 With more people working from home than ever before, the garden office trend has taken off.
-These are like a small summer house, (except they are used as an office space).
+These are like small summer houses or garden rooms (except they are used as office space).
 Sometimes these are called ‘garden pods’.
 When you’re working from home, it can be useful to have a designated space.
 You’ll improve your focus, and find it easier to separate your home life and your work life.

 Shop any of these stores and I receive a small commission at no cost to you.